-Data platform teams are consistently in need to monitor their Presto cluster performance and identify bottlenecks in order to meet data workers demand.
+Data platform teams are consistently in need to monitor their Presto / Trino cluster performance and identify bottlenecks in order to meet data workers demand.

 Presto users usually optimize queries via EXPLAIN ANALYZE command or use Presto’s Web UI query plan for getting detailed insights on queries.
 These queries execution details are collected by Presto and are exposed via the coordinator REST API, in JSON format.